 CHARLES NETTLETON, VICTORIA

 Charles Nettleton worked for the Victorian police in the 1870s-1880s.
-He is believed to be the photographer of this vignette of Ned Kelly dated January 1874 which was attached to Kelly’s Beechworth Gaol Record sheet.
+He is believed to be the photographer of this carte-de-visite of Ned Kelly dated January 1874 which was attached to Kelly’s Beechworth Gaol Record sheet.

 Ned Kelly’s prison record (PROVic) and one of several ID photos (SLNSW)